 Examine output and load changes over time

 - Examine the output produced by the team members with the Historical Load Graph.

 - Compare completed work with employees’ capacity within a certain timeframe.

 - Check the output divided into categories indicating the amount of work that has been completed on schedule and with a delay.

-To learn more about efficient resource management and the way an RM solution can help reach your project and business goals, book a call with our experts.
+To learn more about efficient resource management and the way a robust resource management solution can help reach your project and business goals, book a call with our experts.

 - Simplilearn (2022).
 Performance Reporting in the Project Management.